 Minor Burn Treatment Clinic Q&A

 A minor or first-degree burn is the most frequent injury which is characterized by mild to moderate skin damage.
-If you require minor burn treatment in Parrish FL, then come see us here at PrimeHealth Urgent Care, our board-certified family medicine doctor Board Certified Providers can treat any kind of minor burn and provide bandages and pain relievers if necessary.
+If you require minor burn treatment, then come see us here at PrimeHealth Urgent Care, our board-certified family medicine doctor Board Certified Providers can treat any kind of minor burn and provide bandages and pain relievers if necessary.
 For more information, please contact us or book an appointment online.
 Walk-ins are welcome!
 We have convenient locations to serve you in Parrish FL, Bradenton FL, Sarasota FL, and surrounding areas.